Jaz-spec/AI-API-workshop/README.md

 ## Getting started
 ### 1. Make sure you have Git installed
-Here are two sites that can help talk you through the download: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git https://github.com/git-guides/install-git
+Here are two sites that can help talk you through the download:

+https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+https://github.com/git-guides/install-git

 Check Git is installed by typing `git -v` OR `git --version`
+---

 ### 2. Clone the repository
 #### Option 1: in VS Code
 - Open VS Code
 - Open the folder you would like to store this project in
-- Open a up a terminal
+- Open up a terminal
 - Paste this in your terminal:
 ```
 git clone https://github.com/Jaz-spec/AI-API-workshop.git